cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 - filesystem drivers, and
 - system calls.

 The kernel isolates certain functions, including the modules (LKMs), especially well and therefore they don't have to be intricately wired into the rest of the kernel.
-The part of the kernel that is bound into the image that you boot (i.e., all of the kernel except the LKMs) is called the \emph{base kernel}.
+The part of the kernel that is bound into the image that you boot (i.e., all of the kernel except the LKMs) is called the <i>base kernel</i>.
 LKMs communicate with the base kernel.
 There is a tendency to think of LKMs like user space programs.
 Modules do share a lot of user space program properties, but LKMs are definitely not user space programs.
 LKMs (when loaded) are very much part of the kernel.
 As such, they have free run of the system and can easily crash it.

 LKMs have several advantages:

 - You don't have to rebuild your kernel.
-- LKMs help you diagnose system problems.
-A bug in a device driver which is bound into the kernel can stop your system from booting at all.
 - They are space efficient because you can have them loaded only when you're actually using them.
 - LKMs are much faster to maintain and debug.

 In summary, LKMs are object files used to extend a running kernel's functionality.
 This is basically a piece of machine code that can be inserted and installed in the kernel on the fly without the need to reboot.
 This is very handy when you are trying to work with some new device and will be repeatedly be writing and testing your code.
 It is very convenient to write system code, install it, test it, and then uninstall it, without ever needing to reboot the system.

 ### Writing Source Code for a New Device Driver
 Recall that the kernel uses <i>jump tables</i> in order to call the correct device drivers and functions of those drivers.
 Each LKM must define a standard jump table to support the kernels dynamic use of the module.
 The easiest way to understand the functionality that must be implemented is to create a simple module.
 We will create a new module `helloworld` that will log the functions being called.
-In Moodle you should find the `hellomodule.c` file.
+You should find the `hellomodule.c` file in the repository.
 Create a new directory called `helloworld` in the `/home/kernel/` directory.
 Open the `hellomodule.c` file in your editor.

 This simple source file has all the code needed to install and uninstall an LKM in the kernel.
 There are two macros listed at the bottom of the source file that setup the jump table for this LKM.
 Whenever the module is installed, the kernel will call the routine specified in the `module_init` macro, and the routine specified in the `module_exit` will be called when the module is uninstalled.
+For writing your LKM, you should use the `helloworld` module as a template.

 ### Compiling Source Code for a New Device Driver